deni-hi/tidy_data/project_Codebook.md

 ## Project Description
 This project combines data from different files and tidies it into a clean dataset.

 ## Study design and data processing

-### Collection of the raw data Description of how the data was
+### Collection of the raw data
-collected.

-### Notes on the original (raw) data Some additional notes (if
-avaialble, otherwise you can leave this section out).
+The data was downloaded from <a href="http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones" class="uri">http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones</a> as a zipfile.

 ## Creating the tidy datafile

 ### Guide to create the tidy data file Download the data from
-<a href="http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones" class="uri">http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones</a>
-and extract it to the same folder where ‘run_analysis.R’ is located.
+Extract the data from the zipfile to the same folder where ‘run_analysis.R’ is located.
 Run run_analysis.R to obtain the tidy datased, it will be called ‘avgSummary’.

 ### Cleaning of the data